 2. Siloed information and communication between departments

 People tend to communicate with their peers in their own departments.
-By its natural course, information is siloed by department and by team.
+By its natural course, information is siloed by the department and by the team.
 The expertise that comes from each department can be leveraged by other teams within the company, and each team could be significantly more effective as a result.
 This type of collaboration can be especially beneficial for a growing and evolving company.

 “If HP only knew what HP knows, we would be three times more profitable.” – Lew Platt, former chief executive of Hewlett-Packard.